CrazyScamp/ApprenticeVrSrc-Setup/README.md

-## What is ApprenticeVR (VrSrc Edition)
+## What is ApprenticeVR (vrSrc Edition)
-ApprenticeVR (VrSrc Edition) is designed for managing and sideloading content onto Meta Quest devices
+ApprenticeVR (vrSrc Edition) is designed for managing and sideloading content onto Meta Quest devices
 <br>
 <br>